 - Sauté the vegetables for about 5 minutes, or until the onion is translucent and the vegetables are soft.

-- Brown the Beef: Add 1 pound of lean ground beef to the pot.
+- Brown the Beef: Add the lean ground beef to the pot.
 Break the beef apart with a spatula and cook for about 8-10 minutes, or until the meat is browned and cooked through.

 - Add Remaining Ingredients: Mix in the chopped red pepper.